The Phantom of the Opera (1962 film): Plot

-Harry asks the professor what had happened in his past.
-In a flashback, the Phantom says that five years before, as a poor and starving composer, he had been forced to sell all of his music, including the opera, to Lord Ambrose for a pitifully small fee with the thought that his being published would bring him recognition.
-When he discovered that Lord Ambrose was having the music published under his own name, Petrie became enraged and broke into the printers to destroy the plates.
-While burning the music that had already been printed, Petrie unwittingly started a fire, then accidentally splashed acid on his face and hands in an effort to put it out, thinking it was water.
-In terrible agony, he ran out, jumped into the river, and was swept by the current into an underground drain, where he was rescued and cared for by the dwarf.
-The Phantom says that he is dying, but he wishes to see his opera performed by Christine.
-They both agree to allow him time to complete her voice coaching.
+Five years before, as a poor and starving composer, Petrie had been forced to sell all of his music, including the opera, to Lord Ambrose for a small fee with the thought that his being published would bring him recognition.
+After discovering that Lord Ambrose was publishing the music under his own name, Petrie became enraged and broke into the printers to destroy the plates.
+While burning the already printed music, Petrie unwittingly started a fire and accidentally splashed acid on his face and hands in an effort to put it out, thinking it was water.
+In agony, he jumped into the river and was swept by the current into an underground drain, where he was rescued and cared for by the dwarf.
+The Phantom is dying and wishes to see his opera performed by Christine.
+Harry and Christine agree to allow him time to complete her coaching.

-Several weeks later, on the eve of a performance of "Saint Joan," the Phantom confronts Lord Ambrose in his office.
-He rips off The Phantom's mask and runs out screaming into the night after seeing his terrifying face.
-The Phantom then watches Christine sing from the "haunted" box.
-Her performance brings him to tears as he hears his music finally presented.
-Listening enraptured to the music, the dwarf is discovered in the catwalks by a stage-hand, and in the chase, he jumps onto a huge chandelier poised high above the stage over Christine.
-As the rope begins to break from the weight, the Phantom spots the danger.
-He rips off his mask, leaps from his box to the stage, and pushes Christine safely from harm.
+Weeks later, on the eve of a performance of "Saint Joan," the Phantom confronts Lord Ambrose.
+He rips off The Phantom's mask and runs out screaming into the night after seeing his deformed face.
+The Phantom then watches Christine sing from Box #5.
+Her performance brings him to tears.
+Listening enraptured, the dwarf is discovered in the catwalks by a stage-hand, and in the chase, he jumps onto a chandelier poised high over Christine.
+As the rope begins to break from the weight, the Phantom rips off his mask, leaps to the stage and pushes Christine safely from harm.
 The chandelier impales him before the eyes of the horror-stricken audience.